qtrinh/qpipeline/ANNOTATE_VCF_WITH_VCF.md

 ```
 # set FILE variable to "common_all_20161122.vcf" so we can cut, paste, and use the commands below
+# for any databases that set to FILE
 FILE="common_all_20161122.vcf"

 # get just the VCF header then add 'chr' to all entries